 Shuffle 214 is located at 11411 E Northwest Highway in Dallas, so be sure and give it a try next time you’re in the city of Dallas.

-Whether you prefer tournament play in a no-nonsense atmosphere or you like to indulge in some Las Vegas-style sophistication and flair at cash tables, there are plenty of exciting poker rooms to choose from in Texas.
+Whether you prefer tournament play in a no-nonsense atmosphere or you like to indulge in some Las Vegas-style sophistication and flair at cash tables, or some Atlantic City poker room action, there are plenty of exciting poker rooms to choose from in Texas.